 2.13 Further development for 400 houses is committed in the Fradley neighbourhood area and expected to be delivered over the next five years.
-This, along with a site proposed for allocation in the Lichfield Local Plan Allocations Consultation Document (March 2017), will deliver a total of 1,365 dwellings.
+This, along with the site at Bridge Farm proposed for allocation for 80 dwellings in the Lichfield Local Plan Allocations Focused Changes DPD (January 2018), will deliver a total of 1,415 dwellings.
 More detail is provided in Section 4.